 This course is designed to acquaint new students with the OKWU approach to a Christian liberal arts education.
 The course will be conducted in small sections of 10-15 students each, where new students can get to know one another, their faculty and student mentors.
-Must be taken student's first semester at OKWU (Fall and Spring)
+Must be taken as a constant of the course of